Im-Himanshu/Data-ScientistPrep/DataScience-Notes/Regularizer and Optimizers.md

 5. **Adagrad (Adaptive Gradient Algorithm)**

+This is widely different from above-mentioned which are kind of better of one another this one is on a tangent and has a completely different ai m of reducing the learning rate as the training progress.
 Adagrad adjusts the learning rate for each parameter based on the cumulative sum of squared gradients:
 ```math
 w_{t+1} = w_t - \frac{\eta}{\sqrt{G_t + \epsilon}} \cdot g_t